 Polishing for Perfection

 After you have added your details, take the time to review and refine your argument.
-Ensure that your details are accurate, relevant, and well-organized.
+And see to it that your details are accurate, relevant, and well-organized.
 Eliminate any unnecessary information and tighten up your writing.

 The Lasting Impact of a Well-Detailed Argument

-In conclusion, adding details significantly strengthens the logic of your argument.
+So, to summarize, adding details significantly strengthens the logic of your argument.
 Specificity overcomes vagueness, builds credibility, connects with your audience, and provides concrete support for your claims.
 By incorporating evidence, examples, anecdotes, expert opinions, and logical reasoning, you can transform a weak assertion into a compelling and persuasive case.
-Remember to avoid common mistakes such as irrelevant details, overwhelming information, and unverified data.
-By following the practical steps outlined above, you can craft arguments that are not only logically sound but also engaging, memorable, and ultimately, convincing.
+But remember to avoid common mistakes such as irrelevant details, overwhelming information, and unverified data.
+Practically speaking, by following the practical steps outlined above, you can craft arguments that are not only logically sound but also engaging, memorable, and ultimately, convincing.
 A well-detailed argument leaves a lasting impact, fostering understanding, and inspiring action.